-According to the New York Times database, more than 100,000 people in the USA have been affected by the COVID-19 so far.
-The outbreak has particularly crippled states like New York, California, Louisiana, New Jersey, where the number of the coronavirus cases are rising rapidly as contamination efforts deteriorate.
+According to the New York Times database, more than 100,000 people in the USA have been affected by COVID-19 so far.
+The outbreak has particularly crippled states like New York, California, Louisiana, and New Jersey, where the number of coronavirus cases are rising rapidly as contamination efforts deteriorate.
 However, there is another issue that needs particular attention – the symptoms of coronavirus.

 Vitamins are essential for a healthy body and according to a Harvard Medical School report, Vitamin A plays a key role in strengthening the immune system.
-Also, if you are suffering from cold right now make sure you eat food rich in Vitamin A. You can eat carrots, sweet potatoes, collard greens, spinach, and even squash.
+Also, if you are suffering from a cold right now make sure you eat food rich in Vitamin A. You can eat carrots, sweet potatoes, collard greens, spinach, and even squash.
 All these food items will help you build the immune system and your body will get ready to fight all the symptoms of flu.

 We all are well aware of the fact that green tea is full of antioxidants.
-And as a matter of fact, even if you are suffering from cold a good flow of antioxidants in your body will help you build your immune system.
-Every morning a cup of green tea can help ease the symptoms that come along with cold, especially sore throat.
+And as a matter of fact, even if you are suffering from a cold a good flow of antioxidants in your body will help you build your immune system.
+Every morning a cup of green tea can help ease the symptoms that come along with a cold, especially sore throat.
 However, here’s a trick.
 Instead of boiling your green tea, brew your green tea cold.
-Because the levels of antioxidants are higher in cold-brewed green tea than hot green tea.
+Because the levels of antioxidants are higher in cold-brewed green tea than in hot green tea.

 Health experts suggest that fish like tuna and salmon can help reduce inflammation inside the body.
 You see inflammation inside the body can cause our immune system to function improperly.
 However, oily fish consists of omega-3-fatty-acids and these compounds are responsible for the decrease in inflammation.
-Also, cold reduces the ability of the immune system to function properly.
+Also, a cold reduces the ability of the immune system to function properly.
 The reason why our body suffers from all symptoms like sore throat and runny nose.
 So, make sure you eat food that helps build your immunity.

 Blueberries contain the maximum number of antioxidants than ever found in any other fruit.
-According to the researchers from Cornell University, blueberries are so rich in antioxidants that it may actually help you fight those constant sniffles.
+According to researchers from Cornell University, blueberries are so rich in antioxidants that it may actually help you fight those constant sniffles.
 So, help yourself and eat some blueberries.
 You can eat them raw or introduce some in your breakfast cereal to add other essential vitamins.
 Also, don’t forget to avoid junk and other cold food that can make your cold even worse.

 In 2000, the University of Nebraska published a study explaining the health benefits of chicken soup.
 Through the study, it was revealed that chicken soups contain anti-inflammatory agents which, in turn, are effective at easing the symptoms of a cold.
 Although doctors are yet to find out how chicken soup works its magic through the human system.
 But most doctors believe that chicken soup is a nutrient-rich diet.
 And nutrient-rich diets help strengthen the immune system while fighting against inflammation.